petecarapetyan/webappwriter/docs/rocket-themes/all/thumbnails/index.md

 ## Internal pages

-All themes would naturally have both layouts:
+Any theme would naturally have both of these layouts:

 - a home page (such as all above home pages starting with prefix "not-")
 - internal pages, displayed with the `with-sidebar` layout in the rocket codebase